 Professor Michael Moss was the Glasgow University Archivist from 1974 until 2001.
 He currently works at the University of Northumbria as Professor of Archival Science.
 In 1981, he co-wrote The Making of Scotch Whisky, one of the most researched and detailed records of the History of the Scotch Whisky and Distilling Industry.
 This was followed in 2000 with a 2nd edition.
 Most recently Michael has been working with the Lost Distillery Company as the lead in their Archiving Team.

 John has spent over 40 years in the industry.
-His last 17 years were at Edrington where he was responsible for whiskies including Famous Grouse, Cutty Sark, The Glenrothes and Highland Park.
+His last 17 years were spent at Edrington as the Master Blender, where he was 'the nose' behind some of Scotland's most well known brands including Famous Grous, Cutty Sark, The Glenrothes and Highland Park.